palaeoware/trevosim/docs/buildingfromsource.rst

 Development Testing
 -------------------

 TREvoSim |gt| = v3 come with a suite of development tests that verify the core simulator/generator code.
-These can be called via one of two methods during the devlopment phase:
+These can be called via one of two methods during the development phase:

 #.
 As a standalone program - for this we leverage the GoogleTest Mocking and Testing Framework (https://github.com/google/googletest) which is pulled in automatically by CMake and built alongside the TREvoSim main program - creating a separate standalone test program called TREvoSimTest.
 This program can be called from the command line on Mac/Linux or from the QT Creator environment on Windows.